Stuart Semple: Curatorial projects

-In 2021, Semple curated the exhibition Crash in a vacant department store in Bournemouth’s town centre.
-The project served as a prototype for a new artist-led space and brought together local authority and Arts Council support for repurposing the former Debenhams building as a contemporary art gallery.
+In 2021, Semple curated the exhibition Crash in a vacant department store in Bournemouth's town centre, a prototype for repurposing the former Debenhams building as a contemporary art gallery.

-Following this, Semple founded GIANT later in 2021 in the same building.
+Following this, Semple founded GIANT later in 2021 in the same building, a 15,000-square-foot artist-led gallery.
 The gallery launched with Big Medicine, curated by Semple, featuring works by Jake and Dinos Chapman, Jim Lambie, Gavin Turk, Gary Card, Paul Fryer and others.
-The Guardian described GIANT as “a vast, artist-run gallery bringing colour and optimism to a town centre hit hard by lockdown,” while Museums Journal called it “a major new arts hub for the south coast.”
-Coverage in Creative Boom noted Semple's role in transforming the former Debenhams department store into a large-scale space for contemporary art.
-The exhibition also drew national attention after local MP Tobias Ellwood criticised one of the works, prompting discussion about freedom of artistic expression.
+The Observer described GIANT as "a vast, artist-run gallery bringing colour and optimism to a town centre hit hard by lockdown", while Museums Journal called it "a major new arts hub for the south coast".
+The exhibition also drew criticism after local MP Tobias Ellwood objected to one of the exhibited works, prompting public discussion about freedom of artistic expression; Semple defended the work in the local press.

-In 2022, Semple curated FOREVER: CHANGED at GIANT, a group exhibition examining media, memory and cultural production featuring artists including Ron Arad, Sarah Hardacre, Gavin Turk, Fabio Lattanzi Antinori, and Tim Noble and Sue Webster.

-Other notable exhibitions at GIANT include Why We Shout: The Art of Protest (2021), curated by Lee Cavaliere and featuring works by Banksy, Jeremy Deller, Kacey Wong, and Martha Rosler; and The Opposite of a Feminist (2022), a solo retrospective by Sarah Maple curated by Semple.
+In 2022, Semple curated FOREVER: CHANGED at GIANT, a group exhibition featuring artists including Ron Arad, Sarah Hardacre, Gavin Turk, Fabio Lattanzi Antinori and Tim Noble and Sue Webster.
+Other notable exhibitions at GIANT include Why We Shout: The Art of Protest (2021), curated by Lee Cavaliere and featuring works by Banksy, Jeremy Deller, Kacey Wong and Martha Rosler; The Opposite of a Feminist (2022), a solo retrospective of Sarah Maple curated by Semple; and further exhibitions by Daniel Lismore, Michael Simpson and Martin Parr.

-GIANT hosted exhibitions by Daniel Lismore, Michael Simpson, and Martin Parr, establishing the gallery as one of the largest artist-led contemporary art spaces in the UK.
+In June 2026 the magazine The Fence published an article that reported allegations from former employees at Semple's gallery.
+Semple's legal representatives disputed the allegations.